Comparing Ashford (AINC) & Its Competitors

-Ashford (NYSE: AINC) is one of 44 public companies in the “Management consulting services” industry, but how does it contrast to its peers?
-We will compare Ashford to similar businesses based on the strength of its dividends, profitability, risk, analyst recommendations, valuation, earnings and institutional ownership.
+Ashford (NYSE: AINC) is one of 44 publicly-traded companies in the “Management consulting services” industry, but how does it weigh in compared to its competitors?
+We will compare Ashford to similar companies based on the strength of its earnings, risk, valuation, dividends, profitability, institutional ownership and analyst recommendations.

-Ashford has a beta of 2.5, meaning that its stock price is 150% more volatile than the S&P 500.
-Comparatively, Ashford’s peers have a beta of 2.41, meaning that their average stock price is 141% more volatile than the S&P 500.
+13.7% of Ashford shares are owned by institutional investors.
+Comparatively, 43.4% of shares of all “Management consulting services” companies are owned by institutional investors.
+62.5% of Ashford shares are owned by company insiders.
+Comparatively, 26.4% of shares of all “Management consulting services” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

-This table compares Ashford and its peers’ net margins, return on equity and return on assets.
+This table compares Ashford and its competitors revenue, earnings per share (EPS) and valuation.

 |Ashford